SoftVarE-Group/d-dnnf-reasoner/README.md

 ## Build the Binaries <a name="building_bin"></a>

 Make sure that the current working directory is the one including the Cargo.toml file.
-Building on systems that are not linux x_86 like for instance apple m1/m2 is currently not possible directly.
+Building on systems that are not Linux x_86 like for instance apple m1/m2 is currently not possible directly.
-As an alternative you can use the provided [Dockerfile](#docker) to build yourself an image.
+As an alternative, you can use the provided [Dockerfile](#docker) to build yourself an image.

 ### Both <a name="building_both"></a>
 ```properties